davidnoahball/protagonist-collective/spec-angular.md

 Specs:
 - [x] Use Angular to build the app
   - All html frontend requests are directed through Angular via app/assets/javascripts/app.js
-- [ ] Must contain some sort of nested views
+- [x] Must contain some sort of nested views
+  - Nested html via custom directives such as 'body-wrap' and 'second-header' in app/assets/javascripts/angular/directives
 - [ ] Must contain some sort of searching as well as filtering based on some criteria.
 Ex: All items in the "fruit" category, or all tasks past due
 - [ ] Must contain at least one page that allows for dynamic updating of a single field of a resource.
 Ex: Allow changing of quantity in a shopping cart
 - [x] Links should work correctly.
 Ex: Clicking on a product in a list, should take you to the show page for that product
   - All links work correctly
 - [ ] Data should be validated in Angular before submission
-- [ ] Must talk to the Rails backend using $http and Services
+- [x] Must talk to the Rails backend using $http and Services
+  - Angular frontent on /adventures talks to Rails backend on /adventures.json through app/assets/javascripts/angular/services/adventure.service.js
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
   - README has all those things